Zedran/neng/README.md

 ## License

-This software is available under MIT License.
+This project is available under GPL-3.0 License.

+Originally, neng was released under MIT License.
+However, during development, I included materials licensed under CC BY-SA 4.0, unaware that its share-alike clause is incompatible with MIT License.
+In order to satisfy "the newfound" requirements, I relicensed neng under GPL-3.0, starting with v0.16.0.
+Versions with licensing conflicts (v0.8.2 through v0.15.4) have been retracted from Go package index.